w3c/wai-curricula/content/designer/navigation-design.md

 Students should be able to:

-* define navigational components to help navigate to different pages of the same site, including:
+* select navigational components to help navigate to different pages of the same site, including:
   * navigational menus to provide the overall site structure
   * breadcrumb trails to communicate the current location within the site
   * site maps to provide an overview of the entire website